 3. Panam City:

-The city is located in Sonargaon of Narayanganj, just beside the capital, Dhaka.
-The ancient architecture of Mughal period is found here.
+The city is in Sonargaon of Narayanganj, just beside the capital Dhaka.
+The ancient architecture of the Mughal period is found here.
 Baro-Bhuiyans used to rule here.
-It was within the capital in that time.
+It was within the capital at that time.
 As a capital, Sonargaon was enriched with architectural beauties.
 Numerous British Colonial monuments and forts are seen across this 20km area.

 - Let’s read more about world heritage sites in Bangladesh.